Nothing speaks to a customer’s direct needs like a well-written business proposal.

 But how do you make sure that your proposal is engaging to every potential client?

-We analyzed 1.8 million proposals sent through the PandaDoc platform for insights on what works best and what doesn’t.
+This year, we analyzed nearly 570,000 proposals sent in 2021 through the PandaDoc platform for insights on what works best and what doesn’t.

 The basic structure of your business proposal